 Use a formal format

-An official business correspondence signals the reader that you are professional and sets the proper tone for the rest of the document.
-When writing the confirmation letter, consider writing it using either the letter format or the company letter format.
+An official business correspondence signals to the reader that you are professional and sets the proper tone for the rest of the document.
+When writing the letter, consider writing it using either the letter format or the company letter format.
 The letter format involves writing your address and date, then providing the recipient’s name, and signing off the letter with your name.

-On the other hand, the company letter format includes the business logo, business address and mobile phone numbers, and company policies if applicable.
+On the other hand, the company letter format includes the business logo, business address and mobile phone numbers, and company policies, if applicable.

 It is also essential that you use a professional standard font such as Times New Roman or Arial, be concise and straightforward, and make the letter only a single page long.